Geobiology/Geobiology.github.io/Publications.md

 [IN PREPARATION]

-<b>Rojas</b>, <b>A</b>.,  Huntley, J. W., and Scarponi, G. “Spatial patterns of trematode-induced pits on bivalve skeletons: Challenges and prospects for research on parasite-host dynamics”.
-Submitted to The Holocene.

 <b>Rojas</b>, <b>A</b>., et al. “The mid-Cretaceous saga: A multilayer network analysis of fossil cephalopods supports the three-fold natural division of the Cretaceous”.
 In preaparation for Cretaceous Research.

 <b>Rojas</b>, <b>A</b>., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. “A Natural History of Networks: Higher-Order Network Modeling for Paleobiology Research.”